diegotty/obsidian_vault/personal stuff/arch linux notes/package dependencies.md

-this looks lame but i’m sure it’ll be useful alacritty alsa 4 audio arduino-cli
+this looks lame but i’m sure i’ll need it alacritty alsa 4 audio arduino-cli